australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 # Place and Self-Reflective Practice

-Any discussion of place requires unpacking of the meaning of \'place\', and how such a definition can be applicable universally.
+Any discussion of place requires unpacking of the meaning of 'place', and how such a definition can be applicable universally.
 In the simplest sense, 'place' is used to refer to either a location or the occupation of said location, differentiated from the concept of 'space' due to its